 At present the only signatory countries are EU Members States, Norway, Albania, Ukraine and Bosnia-Herzegovina.
 Many other countries are actively considering joining, but were waiting for the United States to endorse it.

 International Child Support

 The ratification of this agreement provides new provisions that, for the first time on an increasing global scale, will create hopefully efficient, timely, and cost effective procedures for the processing of international child support cases.
 While these types of procedures have been commonplace in the United States, the same is not true globally.
 Many foreign countries will not enforce US support orders in the absence of a treaty obligation.
 This ratification of the Convention by the United States will mean that more children residing in the United States will receive financial support from their parents residing in countries that are also signatories to the Convention.
-Click here to read more about the history and the ratification Agreement.
+Read more about the International Treaty on Child Support.